5 min read

 The trustee is responsible to manage the assets, ensuring compliance with the trust deed.
 Activities like trading, staking, or yield farming can be managed under the CIT.

-Learn how a Cyprus International Trust can protect your digital wealth and minimize taxes.
+Learn how a Cyprus International Trust can protect your digital wealth, plan succession, and stay compliant with the 2026 Article 20E crypto tax regime.
 Contact us today to explore our tailored solutions.

-At Philippou Law Firm, we specialize in creating customized solutions for cryptocurrency investors.
-Contact us today to discuss how a Cyprus International Trust can help protect your digital wealth.
+At Philippou Law Firm, we create customized, compliant solutions for cryptocurrency investors.
+Contact us today to discuss how a Cyprus International Trust can protect your digital wealth and how the 2026 Article 20E regime applies to your position.

 Partner